How to grow your small business: Don't be afraid to spend money early (2026)

 3. Invest in good equipment, services or tools that will make your work easier

-You don't need a super fancy camera or the fastest computer on the market, but spending money on online services that can help you grow your business or automate tasks for you is a great investment!
+You don't need a super fancy camera or the fastest computer on the market.
+But spending money on online services that help you grow or automate parts of your business is a great investment, even from the very beginning.
+Today, in 2026, you have AI tools I didn't have access too when I first published this blog post years ago.

-Ideogram is $20 a month, and I use it to make beautiful pictures to illustrate my blog posts, it can create Instagram and Pinterest pins from scratch, and I even make clipart I sell and make passive income on.
-I've had great success using it for Pinterest pins as it is so good at generating text and beautiful graphics.
-Before using Ideogram for Pins I never got many clicks from my Pinterest, now I'm closing in on 500 clicks a month to my blog from these pins!
+Ideogram at $20 a month, which I use to create beautiful images for my blog posts, generate Pinterest pins from scratch, and even make clipart that I sell for passive income.
+I've had great success using it for Pinterest pins because it is so good at generating text and beautiful graphics.
+Before I started using Ideogram I never got many clicks from Pinterest.
+Now I'm closing in on 500 clicks a month to my blog from those pins alone!

 4. Don't be afraid of investing in yourself by taking courses and learning new skills

-This is one of my favorite ways to grow my small business by investing in myself!
-Taking courses and learning from people I admire has been very valuable for me, and some of the courses I've taken have even led me on new career paths.
-I've worked as a freelance journalist, translator, and social media manager after completing online courses in these fields!
+This is honestly one of my favorite ways to grow a small business, and it doesn't have to cost a lot.
+Taking courses and learning from people I admire has been incredibly valuable for me over the years.
+Some of the courses I've taken have even led me in completely new directions: I've worked as a freelance journalist, translator, and social media manager after completing online courses in those fields!

 Comments